How to Find Free Air for Your Tires

 Maintain Proper Air Pressure in Your Tires for Best Auto Performance

 If you're like me, you don't like to pay for air to inflate your tires.
-So I'm going to tell you how I find free air for your tires.
+That's what this article is all about.
 But first, we need to understand what tire pressure is best for the performance of your tires and fuel economy of your car.

 Newer cars have tire pressure sensors located in each tire.
 You get a warning on your dash when the pressure in one or more of your tires is "low."
 In my older car, I keep a in my glove box to periodically check each tire.
 Or you can get a fancy pencil-shaped tire pressure gauge. back-lit handheld electronic gauge

-For the best gas mileage, the longest tire wear, and the best overall performance for your car, use the manufacturer's recommended tire pressure, You can find it in your owner's manual and on a sticker on the door column.
+For the best gas mileage, the longest tire wear, and the best overall performance for your car use the manufacturer's recommended tire pressure, It's given in your owner's manual and on a sticker on the door column.

 If you want to learn more about this important subject, see "Tire Tech: Air Pressure, Temperature Fluctuations."